What is CSA? Community Supported / Community Shared Agriculture

 - the opportunity to build community with other like-minded people who also love local food & farms

 What does "ecologically grown" mean?
-Is the produce organic?
+Is our produce organic?

 We are not certified organic but instead build a direct relationship with our customers so you can learn how we grow first-hand.
 We use organic methods and practices, and strive to go beyond Canadian organic standards.
 We do not use any chemical sprays, pesticides or synthetic fertilizers.
 We use only organic and non-GMO seeds and soil mixes.
 For us, ecological growing also means reducing plastic and striving to be a zero-waste business, adding composts, cover crops and natural mulches to build the soil health, encouraging pollinators, creating diverse habitat for birds and wildlife, tending the land carefully, preventing soil erosion, protecting the waterways, conserving water, preserving our ecosystems on and around the farmstead.
 You are welcome to come visit our farmstead to see how we grow here.
 Read more about our ecological farming here.